netmanthan/erpnext/attributions.md

-## Netmanthan includes these public works
+## ERPNext includes these public works

-For Netmanthan, please see attributions.md at https://github.com/frappe/frappe/
+For Frappe Framework, please see attributions.md at https://github.com/netmanthan/frappe/

 #### Images